saliinGithub/Git/README.md

 # Git

-This is all about the Git and Github for practices.
+This is all about the Git <br> Github for practices.